How to Make a Budget in 7 Simple Steps

 Budget Basics

-A personal or household budget outlines the expected income and expenses for a defined period of time.
+A personal or household budget outlines the expected income and expenses for a defined period.

 Too often the word budget has a negative connotation, but in reality, you are making a spending plan based on your personal goals.
 Here is a full list of all the advantages of budgeting, so you truly understand the benefits of a budget.